1 year old • Female • 56 lbs

 Tennessee Whiskey is a sweet and playful pup who is just full of love.
 Word of Caution: her honey eyes are mesmerizing!
 She enjoys playing with her foster brother (a 50-pound, 2-year-old pitt mix), cuddling up with him after they've wrestled for a bit, playing with balls of all sorts: bouncy, squeaky, tennis . . .
 Tennessee loves balls!
 She can also entertain herself with her chew toys.
-Tennessee would thrive with another dog of similar weight and energy but would also be fine as an only dog.
+Tennessee would thrive with another dog of similar weight and energy with whom she can play and snuggle with.

 Tennessee loves car rides--especially with the windows partly down, the breeze in her face!
 She is a smart dog, food motivated, has learned Sit and (mostly) Lay down, and is her leash manners are continually improving.
 Tennessee is house- and crate-trained (although she has also been fine loose in the house while we are not at home and hasn't touched any belongings).

 Tennessee Whiskey up-to-date on her vaccinations, microchipped, and spayed.